Skip to content

 async function assessTransactionRisk(ip, orderValue) {

-const response = await fetch(`https://api.ipbot.com/${ip}`);
+const response = await fetch(`https://api.ipbot.com/v1/ip/${ip}`);

 const data = await response.json();

-const { security } = data;
+const { score, classification, evidence } = data;

 // High-value transactions from risky IPs require additional verification

-if (orderValue > 500 && security.risk_score > 50) {
+if (orderValue > 500 && score.risk_score > 50) {

 return {